sst/sst/www/docs/going-to-production.md

 ---
 title: Going to Production
-description: "Learn how to take your SST (SST) app to production."
+description: "Learn how to take your SST app to production."
 ---

 Once you are ready to deploy your SST app to production and go live with real users, you should double check a couple of things.